 Deductions come out of your gross income, while credits come off of your final tax bill.
 Make sure you get the maximum deduction or credit by:

 - Checking into whether you qualify for the many available tax credits.
 Common credits include the child tax credit, the hope and lifetime learning credit, the child and dependent care credit, hybrid car credit, energy saving devices credit, and the making work pay credit.

 - Maximizing your deductions by contributing to IRA accounts, remembering to include qualified medical expenses, taking certain homeowner deductions, and qualified business and personal expenses.

 Of course, tax law can be complicated, and it is constantly changing.
 Always consult a tax professional when tax planning or preparing your final return.

 At The Pew Law Center, PLLC, we understand that if you do run into tax problems with the IRS, it can be overwhelming.
 Whether you owe back taxes, haven’t filed taxes for several years, or have received an audit or wage garnishment notice from the IRS, the attorneys at The Pew Law Center, PLLC can help you or your business with these and any other federal and state tax problems.

 We are a dedicated debt relief law firm.
 We help people from Phoenix, Mesa, Gilbert, Queen Creek, Chandler, Scottsdale, Apache Junction, Tempe and throughout Arizona work through tough tax problems or file for bankruptcy every day.
 We can help stop the debt cycle and give you relief from your overwhelming, burdensome, and crushing tax problems.
+Let our Scottsdale bankruptcy law firm help you.
 Please don’t wait another moment.
 Call us right away – our attorneys will help get you the fresh start you deserve.